As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 1 cup fresh or frozen blueberries

 - 2-3 tablespoons buttermilk

 To make the cake

-- In a large mixing bowl, beat together the butter and Greek yogurt with an electric mixer until smooth, about 2 minutes.
+- Preheat oven to 350 degrees F. In a large mixing bowl, beat together the butter and Greek yogurt with an electric mixer until smooth, about 2 minutes.

 - Add the sugar and beat again until light and fluffy, then add in the eggs one at a time.
 Continue to beat until combined.

 - Add in the lemon juice, lemon zest, and vanilla extract and beat again.